jorgeantonio21/ProvableMerkleTrees/README.md

 This has the advantage to abstract away the creation and use of circuits and witnesses.
 Leaving the user, with simple to use methods to generate/verify proofs.
 3. We make auxiliary use of a `CircuitCompiler` interface, that allows to evaluate a type (think of the evaluation of a `MerkleTree` to be its root), compile its value to a circuit and to fill the circuit targets with the corresponding type values.
-4. We use a structure `RecursiveHash` to encapsulate the logic of a parent hash generated from a pair of left and right child hashes.
+4. We use a structure `PairwiseHash` to encapsulate the logic of a parent hash generated from a pair of left and right child hashes.
-5. The `RecursiveHash` struct also implements the `Provable` (and `CircuitCompiler`) interface, which then is used to recursively verify the `MerkleTree` hashing generation.
+5. The `PairwiseHash` struct also implements the `Provable` (and `CircuitCompiler`) interface, which then is used to recursively verify the `MerkleTree` hashing generation.
 6. We provide extensive testing, that verify that a given well generated Merkle Tree is proved and verified correctly, as well, as this fails for ill formed Merkle Trees (by changing data, root and digests).